Michigan in the Olympics

 Coaches

 Steve Fraser, gold medalist in Greco-Roman wrestling in 1984, was head coach of U.S. Greco-Roman team.
 Fraser's gold was the first ever for the United States in the sport.
 He was a four-time wrestling letter winner for U-M, 1977-1980, and served as an assistant coach.
+Kevin Jackson, who won a gold medal in 1992 and would become a U-M assistant wrestling coach in 2021, was head coach of the U.S. freestyle wrestling team.

 New U-M head swimming coach Bob Bowman and his predecessor Jon Urbanchek both served as assistant coaches for the U.S. swimming team.
 Athens was the fifth consecutive Olympics in which Urbanchek has been an assistant U.S. coach.
 Greg Ryan, who would be hired as U-M women's soccer coach in 2008, was an assistant coach for the gold medal winning U.S. women's soccer team in Athens.

-Steve Fraser, Jon Urbanchek, Bob Bowman
+Kevin Jackson, Jon Urbanchek, Bob Bowman Ron Warhurst

 The U-M Results - 2004